RobertvBraam/SustainableVendingMachine/readme.md

 UI: The amount and type of coins returned should be shown by the UI.

-## Additional questions
+## Additional questions about requirements

 What to do when:
 -	Products are out of stock? (show product is out of stock my making the button unavailable)
 -	Coins are out of stock?
 (Show warning sign “Vending machine does not return any change”)
 -	Someone is inserting hundreds of coins into the vending machine?
-(Limit the amount inserted to 2 euro’s in any type of coin and when reaching the limit then display message “Vending machine does not accept any more coins”)
+(Limit the amount inserted to 2 euro’s in any type of coin and when reaching the limit then display message “Coin added: €{Coin Amount} failed, because amount of money can't exceed above €2,00”)
 -	The amount of coins is equal to the price for the requested product?
-(Show “Thank you” and “Enjoy your drink”)
+(Show “Thank you”)
--	Someone inserts a 5 cent or 2 euro coin?
-(Create label that states “5 cent and 2 euro coins are not allowed” and refuse these type of coins if inserted with message “Vending machine does not allow 5 cent and 2 euro coins”)
+-	Someone inserts a invalid coin (5 cent or 2 euro)?
+(Refuse coin and show “Coin invalid please try again”)
 -	The vending machine needs maintenance?
 (These and any maintenance related use cases are out of scope of this assignment)

 ## Setup